I shot Jet twice. This is why and this is what I learned...

 At first, I thought that the $10K version was better, probably because I wanted it to be better.
 I had spent far more time and money on it so it should be better, right?
 But eventually I realized that it was the scrappy, rough around the edges, $200 version that I preferred.

-So, instead of just releasing one or the other, I thought, why not release both of them and give other filmmakers the chance to see that a bigger budget doesn't always make for a better film.
+So, instead of just releasing one or the other, I thought, why not release both, and give other filmmakers the chance to see that a bigger budget doesn't always make for a better film.

 The opinions rolled in!
 People were very passionate about which one was better and why, and before I knew it, "Jet" had collectively been seen by almost 60 thousand people.
 Which one do you think is better?